Novel cluster-algebraic letters for 5- and 6-point QCD processes: Introduction

 {\bf 6-point massless letters.} In the $p^2_{\hat{1}}\to 0$ limit illustrated in figure~\ref{fig:7to6pt}, the 6-point 1-mass alphabet reduces to 95 rational, 45 rationalisable and 20 non-rationalisable square-root letters.
 Taking their closure under cyclic permutations, as needed so as to be able to describe 6-particle planar amplitudes, we produce 374 letters, further split into 225 that are rational, as well as 114 and 35 that have rationalisable and non-rationalisable square-roots, respectively.

 We then move on to compare our prediction to the recent computation of all integrals needed for describing the finite parts of planar two-loop six-point amplitudes in massless QCD~\cite{Abreu:2024fei,Henn:2025xrc}.
-As we detail in subsection~\ref{subsec:6p0m_results}, we excitingly find that again essentially the alphabet of this computation is contained in our prediction!
+As we detail in subsection~\ref{subsec:6p0m_results}, we excitingly find that again the alphabet of this computation is essentially contained in our prediction!
+By `essentially' here and throughout the text we mean that the only letters we do not reproduce are those which appear as easily identifiable components of our predicted letters, and thus can be added back in at the very end.
+We define these `trivially recoverable' letters and explain how to recover them at the end of subsection~\ref{subsec:pTr49AB}.
 We point out that we do predict letters appearing at $\mathcal{O}(\epsilon^{-1})$ and $\mathcal{O}(\epsilon^0)$ in the dimensionally regulated integrals, which were missed by the alternative cluster-algebraic approaches of~\cite{Pokraka:2025ali,Bossinger:2025rhf}.

-We complete our highly encouraging check by additionally comparing with earlier, partial results on the integrals contributing to six-point massless kinematics~\cite{Henn:2021cyv,Henn:2022ydo,Henn:2024ngj}, and further establish that our prediction contains another 102 rational and 60 rationalisable letters that have not appeared before.
+We complete our highly encouraging check by additionally comparing with the letters appearing in the CDEs of six-point massless integrals not only in the aforementioned papers but also in the earlier, preliminary works~\cite{Henn:2021cyv,Henn:2022ydo,Henn:2024ngj}, as well as with more recent amplitude bootstrap calculations~\cite{Carrolo:2025agz,Carrolo:2026qpu}.
+The core information of this extensive comparison is summarised in table~\ref{tab:(6,0)comparison}.
+In this manner, we establish that our prediction contains another 102 rational and 60 rationalisable letters that have not appeared before.
 We anticipate that these will appear in higher-loop contributions to the same kinematics.

 {\bf 5-point 2-mass letters.} There exist two inequivalent `hard' and `easy' configurations for these planar kinematics, depending on whether the two massive legs are adjacent or not, respectively.
 Our prediction for the alphabet of the 5-point 2-mass easy configuration follows along the same lines with that of the six-point 1-mass configuration, and is depicted in figure~\ref{fig:5pt2mE}.
 Either before or after breaking DCI, which merely amounts to an identification of kinematic variables, it yields 40 rational, 12 rationalisable and 19 non-rationalisable square-root letters.